deanstein/CinderellaCityProject/README.md

 	- LoadAllScenesAsync.cs
 		- Used only on the Loading Screen, and responsible for loading all game Scenes into memory, before proceeding with showing the Main Menu
 		- Allows for seamless switching between eras
-	- ManageAvailableScenes.cs
-		- Responsible for creating and maintaining lists of Scenes, including any active Scenes, inactive Scenes, and the order of "era switching" (which era comes previously or next)
 	- ManageCameraEffects.cs
 		- Responsible for managing active and available camera effects, like PostProcessProfiles
 	- ManageFPSControllers.cs